BV and BFV for the H-twisted Poisson sigma model: BFV formulation of twisted Poisson sigma models

 There is one slightly delicate point, however, that we still need to address.
-This concerns eventual dependencies of the constraints, impeding their irreducibility.
+It concerns eventual dependencies of the constraints, impeding their irreducibility.
 This happens here when the bivector field $\pi$ does not have full rank (see also \cite{Schaller-Strobl} for the likewise observation in the context of the PSM).
-We restrict to a patch in $M$ to display the resulting dependencies.
-Assume that we have chosen the first coordinate $x^1$ of the coordinate system such that $\pi^{1j}=0$ for all $j$.
-Then evidently $G^1 = \partial X^1$ and \beq \oint_{S^1} G^1(\sigma) \rd \sigma \equiv 0 \, . \eeq According to the standard rules of quantization, one then needs to add further canonically conjugate ghost pairs to the systems, called ghosts for ghosts, which in this case are not fields but \emph{global}, and for eventual dependencies between dependencies add further such ghost pairs.
-Due to an eventually wild behavior of the kernel of $\pi$, and the fact that the above description was given in one coordinate patch only, this procedure can be rather intricate.
-Also, according to our knowledge, usually such issues are ignored in the physics literature.
-However, if one ignores them, one needs to be aware of the fact that the BFV cohomology at degree zero will not reproduce correctly the functions on the reduced phase space.
+To display the resulting dependencies, we restrict, for simplicity, to a patch in $M$: Assume that we have chosen the first coordinate $x^1$ of the coordinate system such that $\pi^{1j}=0$ for all $j$.
+Then $J^1 = \partial X^1$ and \beq \oint_{S^1} J^1(\sigma) \rd \sigma \equiv 0 \, . \eeq According to the standard rules of quantization, one needs to add further canonically conjugate ghost pairs to the system, called ghosts for ghosts, which here are not fields but \emph{global} modes.
+Since $\pi$ does not need to have constant rank, this can be rather intricate.
+Usually such issues are ignored, but one needs to keep in mind that then the degree zero BFV cohomology will not reproduce correctly the functions on the reduced phase space.

-In the following, we will not deal with this issue and call the functional \eqref{SBFVfield} \emph{the} BFV functional of the HPSM.
-For completeness, we also write out \eqref{SBFVfield} explicitly, using the actual form of the constraints \eqref{G} and of the structure functions \eqref{f}.
+In the following, we will follow the standard conventions and disregard this issue and call the functional \eqref{SBFVfield} \emph{the} BFV functional of the HPSM.
+For completeness, we write out \eqref{SBFVfield} also explicitly, using the actual form of the constraints \eqref{G} and of the structure functions \eqref{f}.
 This gives